gouravkhunger/jekyll-auto-authors/README.md

 That's it for the autopages and pagination configuration.

-For an example, let's take a basic  `_data/authors.yml` file.
-We define usernames at the top level.
-The best part about this plugin is it provides you the freedom to define data as you want.
+For an example, let's take a minimal  `_data/authors.yml` file.
+Though usernames should be defined at the top level, the plugin provides you the freedom to define particular author's data as you want.

-Once you define the usernames, all the data is passed on to the liquid template so you can render it as you wish!
+Once you define the usernames, all the data for an author is passed on to the liquid template so you can render it as you wish!

 ```yml
 username1: